-One of the main aims of the conference is to provide attendees with an opportunity to develop a range of skills relevant to the research process.
-Delegates often given a short talk, but also present their work as a poster which provides the focus for one-to-one and small group discussion in specific poster sessions.
-This allows in-depth exploration of the topics and also gave important opportunities to develop communication skills.
-Attendees are also encouraged to produce short articles about their research which are reviewed by other participants before the final editing.
-This provides an experience of the peer review process, assessing the quality of other people’s writing before publication, which underpins academic publication.
-Guest speakers and experts on the conference's theme are also invited, contributing to the thought-provoking and stimulating event.
+One of the main aims of the conference was to provide attendees with an opportunity to develop a range of skills relevant to the research process.
+Delegates often gave a short talk, but also presented their work as a poster which provided the focus for one-to-one and small group discussion in specific poster sessions.
+This allowed in-depth exploration of the topics and also gave important opportunities to develop communication skills.
+Attendees were also encouraged to produce short articles about their research which are reviewed by other participants before the final editing.
+This provided an experience of the peer review process, assessing the quality of other people’s writing before publication, which underpins academic publication.
+Guest speakers and experts on the conference's theme were also invited, contributing to the thought-provoking and stimulating events.

-The themes for the conferences are deliberately general, allowing graduate students from a broad range of disciplines to come together to shed light on new ways of thinking about the topic in question.
+The themes for the conferences were deliberately general, allowing graduate students from a broad range of disciplines to come together to shed light on new ways of thinking about the topic in question.

-- 2009, University of Queensland & University of Melbourne: Sustainable Cities
+- 2009, Universities of Melbourne and Queensland: Sustainable Cities

 - 2008, University of Birmingham: Water